Tumiz/DrivingSchool/README.md

 ## Run

+1. Open a terminal in any directory and run command:

+    visdom

-1. Open a terminal in the folder of DrivingSchool and run the following command:
+1. Open an another terminal in the folder of DrivingSchool and run command:

     python server.py